click on sponsor for links to their web sites

 Condition of membership require that all memberships must be reviewed each year one (1) month prior to renewal date and may be reviewed at any time for violating the Mission or Vision Statement, By-Laws, or detrimental conduct towards LRCC, its Sponsor(s) or fellow members at any scheduled LRCC event or activity.
 All reviews shall be done under the following standards by the Board of Regents at a regularly scheduled Board meeting with all Board members notified of all reviews.

-Regular review to confirm that the member has met ownership and attendance requirements as required by membership type.
+A. Regular review to confirm that the member has met ownership and attendance requirements as required by membership type.
 An existing member that does not meet the ownership requirement may remain in the club as a Social member for a period no longer than 12 months.

 SECTION II.
 DUES: